expipiplus1/corsair-one-stats/readme.md

 ## *Important Notes*

-In developing this (specifically experimenting with different commands than 0x3f) I managed to get my fan stuck at 173 RPM, not even power cycling can fix this.
+In developing this I managed to get my fan stuck at 173 RPM, not even power cycling can fix this.
 Disconnecting the PWM pin on the fan has made the computer usable again by causing the fan to run at full speed, oops!